brainy-minds/Jterator/README.md

 * **checkinputargs**: Checking input arguments for correct "class" (i.e. type).
 * **writeoutputargs**: Writing output arguments to HDF5 file using the location specified in "handles".
 * **writedata**: Writing data to HDF5 file.
-* **figure2browser**: Displaying figures in the browser (so far only implemented for python).
+* **figure2browser**: Displaying d3 figures in the browser (so far only implemented for Python and Julia).

-Ultimately, we will provide the APIs via packages for each language (see TODO).
-For now, you have to add the path to the API for each language.
+Ultimately, we will provide the APIs via packages for each language using the language specific platform, such as CRAN, PyPI, etc (see TODO).
+For now, you have to add the path to the APIs.
 To this end, include the following lines in your *.bash_profile* file:
 - Python